CampusVH/cvh-camera/README.md

 | ---------------------------------- | -----------
 | `new_feed <slot>`                  | Sent after a sender on a slot has started transmitting a feed.
 | `remove_feed <slot>`               | Sent after a sender on a slot has stopped transmitting a feed or the slot is deactivated (which also removes the feed).
 | `custom_name <slot> <custom_name>` | Sent after a sender on a slot has started transmitting a feed and has set a custom name.
 The name is a string which is guaranteed to be escaped to prevent Cross-Site-Scripting (XSS) attacks.
-Note that the name can contain spaces. <br/> The controller should wrap the name into a HTML snippet and send it back to the camera server using the `set_annotation` command.
+Note that the name can contain spaces but will never be an empty string. <br/> The controller should wrap the name into a HTML snippet and send it back to the camera server using the `set_annotation` command.

 ## Socket Traffic